Open-and-Sustainable/prismAId/user_manual/manual.md

      - Download the appropriate executable for your operating system and platform.
   3. **Prepare Papers for Review:**
      - Ensure that all papers to be reviewed are in .txt format.
-     - Papers in html can be saved as text, to convert PDFs to .txt, you can use packages such as pdfminer.
-Instructions for using pdfminer can be found [here](https://pdfminersix.readthedocs.io/en/latest/).
+     - Papers in html can be saved as text.
+To convert PDFs to .txt, there are many good options.
+A good one is the Python solution provided by pdfminer: instructions can be found [here](https://pdfminersix.readthedocs.io/en/latest/).

 ## 4. Literature Review Requirements
 ### Literature Identification and Preparation